 Exploring Waiheke Island at your own pace is great to go with the flow.
 It lets you be spontaneous and decide on a whim what you want to see and do.

 There are 8 specific stops along the tour and you’re welcome to visit all or just a couple while you’re here.
-Whether you desire to go to the Mudbrick Vineyard, hit Oneroa beach, or explore the historic village, the bus can transport you around for the day.
+Whether you desire to go to the Mudbrick Vineyard, hit Oneroa Beach, or explore the historic village, the bus can transport you around for the day.
+The best part is, you can visit any number of the wineries and not have to worry about drinking too much!

-Hire a kayak or stand-up paddleboard from Kayak Waiheke and spend the day exploring the different bays.
-Prices start at $30 NZD for a 1-hour hire for a kayak or $35 NZD for a stand-up paddleboard.
+Hire a kayak or stand-up paddleboard from Kayak Waiheke and spend the day exploring.
+They are conveniently located right on Matiatia Harbour so you can simply hop on the water!
+Prices start at $40 NZD for a 1-hour hire for a kayak or a stand-up paddleboard.

 9. Eat seafood at the Oyster Inn

 In Oneroa village, you will find The Oyster Inn, which is an award-winning bistro by the beach.
-It’s open Thursday to Monday (closed Tuesday and Wednesday) from 12 pm until 9 pm, so it is a perfect location for lunch or dinner.
+It’s open every day of the week from 12 pm until 9 pm (open at 11:30 am on weekends), so it is a perfect location for lunch or dinner.

 Whether you are in Waiheke just for the day or are staying for a while, make sure you stop here for a meal.
 You get to soak in the beachside views of Oneroa Bay as you eat your coastal-inspired dish which has been locally sourced.

-Be sure to try their fresh oysters that get shucked to order and I also recommend ordering the seafood tower if you are a seafood lover (like me!) and want to taste all the fresh goodies that the ocean provides.
+Be sure to try their fresh oysters that get shucked to order.
+I also recommend ordering the seafood tower if you are a seafood lover (like me!) and want to taste all the fresh goodies that the ocean provides.

 10. Waiheke Distilling Co.